canonical/postgresql-k8s-operator/docs/explanation/security/cryptography.md

 The rocks are OCI images derived from the respective snaps.
 Snaps package their workload along with the necessary dependencies and utilities required for the operators’ lifecycle.
 For more details, see the snaps content in the `snapcraft.yaml` file for [PostgreSQL](https://github.com/canonical/charmed-postgresql-snap/blob/14/edge/snap/snapcraft.yaml) and [PgBouncer](https://github.com/canonical/charmed-pgbouncer-snap/blob/1/edge/snap/snapcraft.yaml).

 Every artifact bundled into a snap is verified against its MD5, SHA256, or SHA512 checksum after download.
-The installation of certified snap into the rock is ensured by snap primitives that verify their squashfs filesystems images GPG signature.
+The installation of certified snap into the rock is ensured by snap primitives that verify their SquashFS filesystems images GPG signature.
 For more information on the snap verification process, refer to the [snapcraft.io documentation](https://snapcraft.io/docs/assertions).

 ## Sources verification